sguzman/HQ9-/README.md

 - **9**: Print the lyrics to "99 Bottles of Beer"
 - **+**: Increment the accumulator

+### Syntax Issues
+Taking inspiration from the [RealMan's Compiler Collection](http://somewhere.fscked.org/proj/rmcc/), I decided to elegantly express any syntactical issues with the user's source code with "No." So, if you include any character other than 'H', 'h', 'Q','q','9', or '+', the program will output "No." Beautiful, no?
+Think of how satisfying seeing the results of your program will be once you get it working!

 ### Extras
 I added the file necessary to use `activator ui` for project management.
 Enjoy!